-THE PURPOSE OF ANCIENT CHINA AND INDIA STUDIES was to identify instability and create a calm, healthy, harmonious environment for our well-being where the mind, body and spirit become balanced with universal energy.
+The purpose of the ancient China and India studies was to identify instability and create a calm, healthy, harmonious environment for our well-being where the mind, body and spirit become balanced with universal energy.

 The world today, as we see it through electronic devices and no longer newspapers, is bursting with new inventions on a daily basis.
 The materialistic ways of the West are becoming common everywhere and turning lifestyles into a state of chaos.
 People are searching for a sense of calm, a peacefulness that will ward off rare illnesses and diseases.
 The daily chatter of an active mind now dominates every minute of every hour.
-Times of rest and self relaxation are few and far between, with no energy left for contemplation.
+Times of rest and self-relaxation are few and far between, with no energy left for contemplation.

 The time once spent listening to nature is almost non-existent.
-There is no time to focus on the meditation of following the inhale and exhale of our own breath with sudden stops for enlightenment which the sages did to obtain their wisdom.
+There is no time to focus on the meditation of following the inhale and exhale of our own breath with sudden stops for enlightenment, which the sages did to obtain their wisdom.
 The study of Patanjali aphorisms is almost non-existent compared to a few centuries ago.
 Ironically, the West is seeking insight from the East, while the East is turning to materialism.

 The spread of ancient studies for harmony and balance is taken very seriously by architects and designers around the world.
 They wish to create healthy buildings and a renewed lifestyle free of multi-tasking.
-Stress is caused by an over-active mind lacking a harmonious environment.
+Stress is caused by an overactive mind lacking a harmonious environment.
 Outside space must be calm so that the body can rest and absorb the healing flow of the cosmic energies.
 Harmony with nature both inside and outside ourselves can be attained by learning to have what we need and nothing more.
 Greed is the ego of desire.
 Let go and be cleansed.
 The ancients said the less you had, the less you had to worry about, so that you could fill yourself with knowledge, wisdom and harmonious energies while in a relaxing atmosphere.

 Creating a home for the soul, your true self is the goal of these ancient studies.
 Live right, eat right – naturally.
 Good light, fresh air, natural foods and healthy materials in your buildings, clothes and vehicles will all add up to a longer, more purposeful life minus the chemical off-gassing substances.

+Keep things simple and remember that everything in moderation is good.
+Once a week is better than once a day.
+Listen to music that feeds the soul, which will heal the body just as laughter has been known to do.
 Energy flow from the eight directions surrounds us no matter where we stand on the planet.
-Some directions are healthier than others, as we all have different needs.
-Start mapping your own needs, and give yourself time every day to heal.
-Attract positive energy by making your own corrections in favour of a more harmonious lifestyle with less ‘chatter’ in your mind.
-Pay attention to where you are happiest and to the surrounding colours, shapes and materials.
+Some directions are healthier than others are, as we all have different needs.
+Start mapping your own needs, giving yourself time everyday to heal.
+Attract positive energy by making your own corrections in favor of a more harmonious lifestyle with less ‘chatter’ in your mind.
+Pay attention to where you are happiest and to the surrounding colors, shapes and materials.

 Since these ancient studies need to know where you are happiest, so they can truly reflect your personality and be aligned to your personal needs, be honest and list your needs.
-Remember the ayurveda rule, that like increases like.
+Remember the ayurveda rule, like increases like.
 For example… if you have a vata (air) constitution and you find your memory is not just poor but declining, you could be spending too much time in the Northwest realm, which belongs to the element air.
 If you are sleeping or working in this area, like increases like and leads to excess air-energy in the body.
 This interferes with your well-being.

 Take a closer look at each space in your home or workspace.
 Does each area identify itself and speak to you by reflecting your personality?
 Or are you (so to speak) not in the picture?
 Is something amiss?
 You can read all the books you want, follow all the suggestions and make all the alterations, but if your home doesn’t ‘feel’ just right, then your health will suffer.

 The mystical movement of energy is something we cannot see, but it has the most profound effect on the body as well as the home.
-Make your own personal list of your favourite … colours, shapes and products.
+Make your own personal list of your favorite… colors, shapes and products.
 You will soon learn if you are more comfortable living with wood floors or tile, white walls or green walls, floral fabrics or stripes, round or rectangle windows, etc. Make yourself a personal portfolio and collect pictures of what you find pleasing and would be comfortable living with, then try and duplicate your ‘likes’.
 Get rid of things you are not comfortable living with.